 What a Coach Supervisor does

-‘When a supervisee comes to supervision, both people will be changed by the relationship and the conversation that happens between them……(supervision) is a place for everyone in the system to be thought about or held in mind.
+‘When a supervisee comes to coach supervision, both people will be changed by the relationship and the conversation that happens between them……(supervision) is a place for everyone in the system to be thought about or held in mind.
 It is a place to have deep conversations; it is a place to think creatively with a joined heart/mind perspective.’
 Joan Wilmot (1)

-When I hire a coach supervisor, I want someone who will walk with me, and create a reflective space in which I can become curious about all aspects of my work.
+When I hire a coaching supervisor, I want someone who will walk with me, and create a reflective space in which I can become curious about all aspects of my work.
 One way of describing what coaching supervision does is to think of it as a process of Reflection, Insight and Support.
 Supervision enhances ‘seeing’ – the seeing into one’s practice, the illumination of subtle processes in coaching conversations and of blind spots in oneself and in one’s thinking.
 Super-vision is then something that I, the coach, take away with me – an enhanced view, a super-vision of my practice.’
 ‘Reflection and Insight’ point to the range of learning which emerges as a result of sustained, supervisory focus on a piece of coaching or on a particular aspect of the coach’s current style.
 The ‘Support’ of coaching supervision is often overlooked; coaches in supervision regularly comment on the level of relief they experience because they have a safe, reflective space in which to explore their work.

-Coaching supervision develops coaches’ awareness of ‘the lens through which we look’ – so that interventions benefit from paying attention to all that may be going on inside us, as we work with our coachees.
+A coaching supervisor develops coaches’ awareness of ‘the lens through which we look’ – so that interventions benefit from paying attention to all that may be going on inside us, as we work with our coachees.
 As a result, we learn more about the impact that individual coachees have on us and we can respond to them more intelligently.
 Supervision also brings into focus the effects of dynamics in the space between our coachees and ourselves and the key elements in the wider system of the coaching conversation; so we can begin to look beyond content to context – relational, organisational, economic contexts; these subtly and powerfully influence every coaching conversation.
 These new insights and skills bring elegance and impact to our work.
 B Critchley reminds us: ‘Change happens in the crucible of relationship”.
 (2) This level of relational awareness and understanding supports the coach to move from transactional, functional coaching to deep and transformative conversations that acknowledge the impact of the living, relational, systemic field of coaching.

 ‘Supervision is a place where a living profession breathes and learns……supervision can be a very important part of taking care of oneself, staying open to new learning’ Hawkins and Shohet (3)